 It’s little surprise then that Indians and Chinese are happy with their economies, the direction of their countries, and their growing integration into the world economy, according to the Pew Research Center’s 2016 Global Attitudes Survey.
 The survey collected responses from more than 2,400 Indian adults and more than 3,100 Chinese.

 Indians and Chinese also express pride in their respective nation’s growing stature on the world stage.
 At the same time, people are wary of the outside world and prioritize dealing with their own problems rather than helping others.
 In all, 86% of Chinese and roughly two-thirds of Indians are satisfied with the economy and the direction their countries are headed today.

-86% of Chinese and roughly two-thirds of Indians are satisfied with the direction their countries are headed today.
 The Chinese have been overwhelmingly satisfied with the direction of their country for a decade, but this has not always been the case.
 In 2002 just 48% were content.

 The Indian public’s satisfaction with how things are going has increased 36 percentage points since 2013, the year before prime minister Narendra Modi and his Bharatiya Janata Party, BJP, took power.
 Current approval of the country’s direction is widely shared by men and women, all age groups and education levels, and by people living in cities and in the countryside.
 About seven in 10 supporters of the BJP and more than half of backers of the Indian National Congress party, INC, are pleased with the country’s direction.

 China’s economic growth rate may be slowing, but views about the economy are still widely positive.
 Most Chinese expect continued economic progress in the coming year: 22% say the economy will improve a lot over the next 12 months, while 54% think it will improve a little.
 The public is also optimistic about economic prospects for the next generation: 82% suggest that when children in the country today grow up they will be financially better off than their parents.